Bharath-RoyChoudhury/Bharath-RoyChoudhury.github.io/_pages/about.md

 the application of stochastic geometry and random graphs to model climate extremes, assess climate impact, financial contagion, assess portfolio risk, and detect market anomalies.
 -->

-I am interested in the theoretical and applied aspects of random graphs and stochastic geometry.
+My research interests lie  in the theoretical and applied aspects of random graphs and stochastic geometry.

 My research focuses on understanding unimodular networks and dynamics on them, drawing parallels from the Palm theory of stationary point processes.

-On the applied side, I am developing methods to analyze graph data using local theory using stochastic geometry and random graphs to study climate extremes, assess climate impacts, model financial contagion, evaluate portfolio risk, and detect market anomalies.
+On the applied side, I am developing methods to analyze graph data using local theory.
+I am also interested in using stochastic geometry and random graphs to study climate extremes, assess climate impacts, model financial contagion, evaluate portfolio risk, and detect market anomalies.

 <!--